jcolag/silver-bat-01-seeking-refuge/text/13-recover.md

 Well, that's a bit mortifying.
 "Oh.
 Sorry about that.
 I was afraid those screams weren't just a part of my dream."

 "I'm *mostly* just getting your goat about that, to be fair.
-Your fit didn't last long and we all understand the day you've had."
+Your fit didn't last long, and we all understand the day you've had."

 We continue talking for a while and, true to her word, Hliang drops me at my apartment complex around midnight.
 I change and collapse into bed.
 Eventually, I fall asleep again, but not before I watch every last one of our cars---minus the one that stopped off for the panic attack that's still in transit---arrive at the Arcology on the tablet and then put together maybe half of a plan for tomorrow.
 Or today, I guess, since it's well after midnight.